lukechampine/jsteg/README.md

 determining which bytes of `hidden` it cares about.
 The easiest way to do this is to prepend the data with its length.

-A `jsteg` command is also included, providing a simple wrapper around the functions of this package.
+A `jsteg` command is included, providing a simple wrapper around the functions of this package.
 It can hide and reveal data in jpeg files and supports input/output redirection.
 It automatically handles length prefixes and uses a magic header to identify jpegs that were produced by `jsteg`.

+A more narrowly-focused command named `slink` is also included. `slink` embeds a public key in an jpeg, and makes it easy to sign data and verify signatures using keypairs derived from password strings.
+See [cmd/slink](cmd/slink) for a full description.

-Binaries can be found [here](https://github.com/lukechampine/jsteg/releases).
+Binaries for both commands can be found [here](https://github.com/lukechampine/jsteg/releases).

 ---